Kipper (TV series)

 Kipper is a British preschool animated children's television series based on the characters from Mick Inkpen's Kipper the Dog picture book series.
 Seventy-eight episodes were produced.
-The videos have won awards including a BAFTA award for best children's animation.
+The videos have received critical acclaim and have won awards including a BAFTA award for best children's animation.
 The show was produced by HIT Entertainment with animation production by Grand Slamm Children's Films, and ran for six seasons on ITV from September 1997 until December 2000.
 Out of these, thirteen episodes - twelve of the first series, and the last of the third series, were written by Mick Inkpen himself.

 Premise

 The series follows Kipper the Dog as he embarks on various adventures to an assortment of destinations throughout the English countryside.
 He is joined by friends, Tiger, Pig, Arnold, and Jake.